 It's easy to fall out of a skincare routine.
-Not everyone takes pleasure in slathering on creams and potions day and night.
+Not everyone takes pleasure in slathering on creams and serums day and night.
 Plus, if you're busy, sometimes skin care is the first thing to go.
-But I promise you, this will also make you feel like a new person.
-The practice of taking care of your skin feels so good when you start seeing results.
+But I promise you, a defined routine will also make you feel like a new person.
+The practice of taking care of your skin feels incredible when you start seeing results.
 Begin with the basics.

 - Moisturizer or facial oil: Immediately after cleansing, apply a moisturizer or facial oil to seal in hydration right away.
 What's the difference between the two?
 Cream and gel moisturizers are the classic ways to hydrate.
 In the last several years, facial oils have been gaining popularity since they're often natural, nourishing, and radiance boosting.
 Try one of Herbivore Botanicals' Mini Facial Oils: Phoenix (for dry skin, $26), Lapis (for oily/blemish-prone skin, $24), or Orchid (for aging skin, $22).

 - Cleanser: Wash away all the day's dirt with a gentle makeup-removing cleanser like Glossier Milky Jelly Cleanser ($18).

 - Moisturizer: Choose a rich moisturizer for night so that your face can be rejuvenated as you sleep.
 Try SkinCeuticals Renew Overnight Dry ($62).

 - Eye cream: This can be a difference maker in keeping you looking and feeling youthful long term.
 Avalon Intense Defense Eye Cream ($14) is budget-friendly and amazing for anti-aging and diminishing dark circles.